forrestthewoods/fts_commute_visualizer/README.md

 ## Features

-* Visualize time and range you can commute to from your home
+* Visualize commute times and range both from home or to a destination
-* Visualize time and range it takes to commute to your work place
 * See commute times for walking, bicycling, public transit, or driving.
-* Specify departure time to see commute times WITH TRAFFIC
-* Commute on foot, bicycle, public transit, or car
-* Specify departure time (driving or transit) or arrival time (transit only)
+* See commute time **with traffic* (driving only)
-* Specify traffic conditions (driving only): Best Guess, Optimistic, Pessimistic
+* Specify driving traffic conditions: Best Guess, Optimistic, Pessimistic
 * Works in any city for which Google Maps has data